 When it comes to farming Event Quests, it would be more efficient to clear them in Hard and Very Hard difficulty.

-Oh, and don’t forget that you can also go Co-op if you’re having a hard time clearing Event Quests!
+And you can also go Co-op if you’re having a hard time clearing Event Quests!

 If you want to power up your Units ASAP, then Training Quests should be your next priority after Main Quests.

 Here, you can farm all sorts of Equipment and Training Materials that will allow you to strengthen your Units further.